SHLFab/shl-toolbox/README.md

 # SHL Toolbox

-_text - part of shl etc etc etc_
 **SHL Toolbox** is a set of workflow-enhancing tools for Rhino, with a particular focus on fabrication file preparation.
-Developed at [Schmidt Hammer Lassen Architects](https://www.shl.dk/, The toolbox is deployed as an IronPython plugin for Rhino and makes use of the [rhinoscriptsyntax](https://developer.rhino3d.com/api/RhinoScriptSyntax/) and [RhinoCommon](https://developer.rhino3d.com/guides/rhinocommon/) libraries.
+Developed at [Schmidt Hammer Lassen Architects](https://www.shl.dk/), The toolbox is deployed as an IronPython plugin for Rhino and makes use of the [rhinoscriptsyntax](https://developer.rhino3d.com/api/RhinoScriptSyntax/) and [RhinoCommon](https://developer.rhino3d.com/guides/rhinocommon/) libraries.

 ## Getting Started

 _Note: These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system._

-- Clone the shl toolbox repo to your local scripts folder.
+- Clone the ```shl-toolbox``` repo to your local scripts folder.
 This is usually located at:
 ```
 C:\Users\[YOUR_USER_NAME]\AppData\Roaming\McNeel\Rhinoceros\6.0\scripts
 ```
 If you do not have a scripts directory, add one yourself to the 6.0 directory.

-- You can now edit the commands in shl-toolbox/commands in the editor of your choice and run them directly in the Rhino Python script editor.
+- You can now edit the commands in ```shl-toolbox/commands``` in the editor of your choice and test them by running them directly in the Rhino Python script editor.

 ### Compiling